Prague With Kids

-If you’re put off by the rather uninspiring name, then don’t be, as a visit to Prague’s Technical Museum is a rewarding experience.
-Without doubt, the most impressive displays are found in the large Transport Hall, crammed full of vintage trains, planes and automobiles.
+If the rather uninspiring name puts you off, then don’t be, as a visit to Prague’s Technical Museum is a rewarding experience.
+Without a doubt, the most impressive displays are found in the large Transport Hall, crammed full of vintage trains, planes and automobiles.
 Address: Kostelní 42, Praha 7, Holešovice. website

 Mirror Maze at Petřín

-Located on the Petrin Hill is a labyrinth with the walls made of mirrors.
-There is a dioramic picture commemorating the battle of students with Swedes on Charles Bridge in 1648, and a more recently-constructed mirror labyrinth.
+Located on Petrin Hill is a labyrinth with walls made of mirrors.
+There is a dioramic picture commemorating the battle of students with Swedes on Charles Bridge in 1648 and a more recently-constructed mirror labyrinth.

 If you are at the right time in Prague with your kids, you might wish to visit this wonderful circus.
-It’s a one-ring show that is bound to charm kids and older people alike, as it includes lots of acrobats, clowns and animal shows, including elephants, horses and camels.
+It’s a one-ring show bound to charm kids and older people alike, as it includes lots of acrobats, clowns and animal shows, including elephants, horses and camels.
 It also features the popular show bears riding motorcycles.
-Tickets can be booked online and prices range from 200 to 350 CZK for adults, and 150 to 200 CZK for children. www.berousek.cz
+Tickets can be booked online, and prices range from 200 to 350 CZK for adults and 150 to 200 CZK for children. www.berousek.cz

 Museum of the City

-Children love stories about knights and princesses, so the Museum of the City of Prague is the right place to peek into the history of the city, to see how the original inhabitants lived, how smaller fortifications became stately homes, and how the city gradually grew into today’s metropolis.
+Children love stories about knights and princesses, so the Museum of the City of Prague is the right place to peek into the city’s history, see how the original inhabitants lived, and how smaller fortifications became stately homes, and how the city gradually grew into today’s metropolis.
 Of special interest is the digitized paper model of Prague. www.muzeumprahy.cz

 Views from Prague’s Towers